Phenibut Side Effects: Is Anfiven Safe?

 Phenibut Dangers – Side Effects Requiring Urgent Medical Help

 Due to not being an FDA approved the drug, Fenibut finds its way to the western world through e-commerce sites that often market is as a “natural” substance with barely any side effects.
 Is Phenibut safe?
 Yes, it can be in small doses to an extent.
-However, Fenibut is a psychotropic drug that changes the mental state of the user by directly affecting the brain.
-The human boy is quite unable to manage overdose on its own, prompting a situation that needs immediate medical attention.

 Following are some of the side effects caused by overdosing of Fenibut that requires immediate medical attention.